BLOG

 2. Workplace Relationships: Superiors, Peers, and Subordinates Matter

-An employee’s interactions with managers, colleagues, and direct reports play a crucial role in shaping their attitude.
+An employee’s interactions with managers, colleagues, and direct reports play a crucial role in shaping their workplace attitude.
 Workplace relationships can either create a culture of trust and teamwork or fuel disengagement and frustration.

 • Leadership & Supervision: Open communication fosters trust, while micromanagement causes frustration.
 85% of employees feel more engaged when leaders communicate openly.